 Former Mayor of Campinas

 Campinas’ Green Areas and Conservation Units System (SAV-UC) aims to ensure public green areas for recreation for the population in order to improve the quality of life from an environmental perspective.
-It also looks to promote the connection of green area fragments with higher conservation priority to ensure biodiversity and maintain the flow of ecological processes.
-In achieving these objectives, Campinas has also improved the environment in various aspects, such as protecting water resources, connecting green area fragments to maintain their fauna and flora population, preserving regional genetic heritage, requalifying the urban landscape to improve the environment, and adding bicycle paths to create greater fluidity and urban mobility.
+It also aims to connect the city’s green areas to ensure biodiversity.
+Through these actions Campinas has also protected water resources, protected the city’s fauna and flora, preserved regional genetic heritage, and created bicycle paths to improve urban mobility.
 Finally, the city looks for ways to make residents the owners of these spaces, incentivising them to use and protect them more.
 The consolidation of the SAV-UC has been done through the establishment of linear parks, ecological corridors and the consolidation of municipal conservation units.

 Campinas Metropolitan Region (RMC)’s connectivity area was designed to promote more sustainable regional development, helping to foster nature conservation, maintain ecological processes and social and economic prosperity, as well as increase resilience in the face of climate change.

 The connectivity area will connect ecologically relevant areas of the RMC’s 20 municipalities, maintaining or restoring landscape connectivity and facilitating genetic flow between populations.
 It will also promote alternatives for adopting low-impact land-use practices, creating incentives for the green economy, and also connecting people through nature-based solutions and urban infrastructure such as linear parks and greenways.